Instructor of Music

 - Music Appreciation

 A 2022 recipient of Colorado State University’s Excellence in Teaching Award, Jeff LaQuatra has been described as “a guitarist of enormous talent, both musically and technically.”
 (Classical Guitar Magazine) In 1996, Jeff was awarded first prize in the Oswald Rantucci Guitar Competition in Buffalo, New York.
 He has also won top prize in competitions sponsored by The Fortnightly Music Club of Cleveland and The Three Arts Club of Lakewood (Ohio).

 Jeff’s debut solo recording entitled Twilight: Guitar Music at the End of the Century was released by Iznaola Guitar Works and includes world-premiere recordings of works by Ricardo Iznaola, James McGuire and Štěpán Rak.
 In a review of Twilight, Classical Guitar Magazine’s Steve Marsh stated, “his technical abilities [are] strong enough for him to control every nuance and phrase to perfection.
 This is a first-class debut album and a name to watch out for.”
 In 2014, Twilight was included in Enrique Robichaud’s publication, Guitar’s Top 100 – A Guide to Classical Guitar’s Most Recorded Music.

 Jeff has earned degrees from The Cleveland Institute of Music (B.M.) and The University of Denver (M.M.) where he served as a graduate teaching assistant.
 His primary teachers were Mary Lou Roberts, John Holmquist and Ricardo Iznaola.

-Jeff resides in Fort Collins, Colorado and directs the newly-developed guitar program at Colorado State University where he teaches applied music, chamber music, guitar classes for music therapy majors, and history of rock and roll.
+Jeff resides in Fort Collins, Colorado and directs the guitar program at Colorado State University where he teaches applied music, chamber music, guitar classes for music therapy majors, and history of rock and roll.